 Skip to main content

-The famous Zhang Gong Sheng Jun aka Fazhugong’s Mother Temple is located at Mount Shiniu of Dehua County.
-The cave approximately 1700 meters above sea level at Mount Shiniu also known as Shihudong.
-A folk tale is saying that the cave housed five ghosts in the past and finally being captured by Fazhugong and his two brothers.
-This deity with unkempt long hair and one hand carrying a sword but the other hand entangle with a snake.
+The famous mother temple of Zhang Gong Sheng Jun, also known as Fazhugong, is located on Mount Shiniu in Dehua County.
+The temple is situated in a cave approximately 1700 meters above sea level, known as Shihudong.
+According to folk tales, the cave was once inhabited by five ghosts who were eventually captured by Fazhugong and his two brothers.
+This deity is depicted with unkempt long hair, holding a sword in one hand and entangled with a snake in the other.

-Shihudong’s air is fresh throughout the year.
-When you stand outside the cave and appreciate the beauty of large clouds, you would feel like the heaven on earth and comfort.
-During the temple celebration, many devotees come from China and Taiwan as well as Malaysia.
-They will wake up as early as possible and walk up to the cave so that to catch the sunrise outside Shihudong.
+The air at Shihudong remains fresh throughout the year.
+Standing outside the cave and admiring the beauty of the vast clouds gives one a feeling of heaven on earth and comfort.
+During temple celebrations, numerous devotees from China, Taiwan, and Malaysia gather.
+They wake up early to trek up to the cave, hoping to catch the sunrise at Shihudong.

 Comments